apehex/awesome-poker/README.md

 See [AUTHORS](AUTHORS.md)

-This project was initially created with [Cookiecutter][cokiecutter] and the custom [cookiecutter-awesome][cookiecutter-awesome] :cookie:
+This project was initially created with [Cookiecutter][cookiecutter] and the custom [cookiecutter-awesome][cookiecutter-awesome] :cookie:

 ## License